Choked Kenya port embodies challenge for new president

 While the nation focuses who will win the presidency, races for new posts such as the governors of large cities like Mombasa could play an important role in spreading the nation's wealth more evenly.

-The pressure to address a deep sense of marginalisation beyond Nairobi and the central uplands is becoming more acute.
+The pressure to address a deep sense of marginalization beyond Nairobi and the central uplands is becoming more acute.

 There are plans to create a new port in Lamu, north of Mombasa, and to build an oil and gas industry based on new finds discovered across east Africa that will need export terminals.